gromacs/gromacs/docs/user-guide/mdp-options.rst

             Extended-ensemble pressure coupling where the box vectors are subject to an equation of motion.
 The equation of motion for the atoms is coupled to this.
 No instantaneous scaling takes place.
 As for Nose-Hoover temperature coupling the time constant :term:`tau-p` is the period of pressure fluctuations at equilibrium.
 This is probably a better method when you want to apply pressure scaling during data collection, but beware that you can get very large oscillations if you are starting from a different pressure.
 For simulations where the exact fluctation of the NPT ensemble are important, or if the pressure coupling time is very short it may not be appropriate, as the previous time step pressure is used in some steps of the GROMACS implementation for the current time step pressure.

         MTTK
-            Martyna-Tuckerman-Tobias-Klein implementation, only useable with :term:`md-vv` or :term:`md-vv-avek`, very similar to Parrinello-Rahman.
+            Martyna-Tuckerman-Tobias-Klein implementation, only useable with :mdp-value:`md-vv` or :mdp-value:`md-vv-avek`, very similar to Parrinello-Rahman.
 As for Nose-Hoover temperature coupling the time constant :term:`tau-p` is the period of pressure fluctuations at equilibrium.
 This is probably a better method when you want to apply pressure scaling during data collection, but beware that you can get very large oscillations if you are starting from a different pressure.
 Currently (as of version 5.1), it only supports isotropic scaling, and only works without constraints.

     pcoupltype
         isotropic